 We believe youth engagement is a critical way to connect the work of volunteers in their communities with the work of students in their classrooms, community centers, parks, neighborhoods and homes.
 Children who service learn will engage with the issues affecting their communities and grow into active adult citizens.

 Youth engagement is a teaching method that combines academic instruction, meaningful service, and critical reflective thinking to enhance student learning and civic responsibility.
-Youth engagement differs from community service or volunteerism in two major ways: 1) The service activity is integrated with academic curriculum and content, and 2) Students engage in structured reflection of their service experiences and apply their learning in real-life activities.
+Youth engagement differs from community service or volunteerism in two major ways:

 An effective youth engagement project helps students learn and develop through participation in organized service that meets the needs of their communities.
 Youth engagement projects should be coordinated with an educational or community service program.
 The project should provide structured time for students to reflect on the service experience.
 Ultimately, participation in youth engagement activities will help to foster civic responsibility among students.